eosphoros-ai/DB-GPT-Hub/README.md

 This data is then expressed in natural language, e.g:

 ```
-{ "instruction": "concert_singer contains tables such as stadium, singer, concert, singer_in_concert.
-Table stadium has columns such as stadium_id. location, name, capacity, highest, lowest, average. table stadium has columns such as stadium_id, location, name, capacity, highest, lowest, average. stadium_id is the primary key. table singer has columns such as singer_id, name, country, song_name, song_release_year name, song_release_year, age, is_male. singer_id is the primary key. table concert has columns such as concert_id, concert_name, theme, stadium_id. year.
-Table singer_in_concert has columns such as concert_id, singer_id. concert_id is the primary key.
-The year of concert is the foreign key of location of stadium.
-The stadium_id of singer_in_concert is the foreign key of name of singer. concert is the foreign key of concert_name of concert.".
+{"instruction": "department_management contains tables such as department, head, management.
+Table department has columns such as department_id, name, creation, ranking, budget_in_billions, num_employees. department_id is the primary key.
+Table head has columns such as head_id, name, born_state, age. head_id is the primary key.
+Table management has columns such as department_id, head_id, temporary_acting. department_id is the primary key.
+The head_id of management is the foreign key of head_id of head.
+The department_id of management is the foreign key of department_id of department.",
-"input": "How many singers do we have?".
+"input": "How many heads of the departments are older than 56 ?",
-"response": "concert_singer | select count(*) from singer"}
+"output": "select count(*) from head where age > 56"}
 ```

 The code implementation of the above data pre-processing section is as follows: